kmamal/node-sdl/README.md

 It should work on Linux, Mac, and Windows.
 Prebuilt binaries are available for x64 architectures, and arm-based Macs.

-#### WebGL & WebGPU
+#### Canvas, WebGL, and WebGPU

-One goal of this project is to allow using WebGL and WebGPU without a browser.
+One goal of this project is to allow using Canvas (the 2D rendering context API), WebGL and WebGPU without a browser.
 You can already use [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) to draw on windows using WebGL.
-WebGPU is also working but it's not been fully integrated: you can use [@kmamal/gpu](https://github.com/kmamal/gpu#readme) to compute and render using WebGPU, but you can't yet render directly to windows; that will come in a future version.
+WebGPU is also working, but it's not been fully integrated: you can use [@kmamal/gpu](https://github.com/kmamal/gpu#readme) for WebGPU compute and render, but it can't yet render directly to windows; that will come in a future version.
+Right now you have to go through an intermediate buffer.
+Same with the Canvas API, where you can use the [`canvas`](https://www.npmjs.com/package/canvas) package to draw to a buffer and then draw that to a window.

 ## Installation